qijia00/TestPartner_KeywordDrivenTest_VBA/README.md

 # TestPartner_VBA(Visual Basic for Applications)
-Sample VBA scripts I created with TestPartner.
+Sample VBA scripts I created with TestPartner to test a windows application.
 Dependencies have been removed for privacy reasons.